SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 To add new simulator, click on "Add simulator"

-- Enter the simulator name.
-The name will be used in the simulated devices.
+- Enter a name for the simulator.
+The name will be used with the simulated devices.
 - Select the number of simulated instances.
 For example, if you choose two instances, two sets of simulated devices with the selected sensors are created.
 - Select the desired sensors.
 This will bring up two new fields: "Values" and "Interval".
 "Values" contains a playlist of numbers separated by semicolons, which will be played in "Interval" seconds.
 For example, if you use "16.7;18;20" as "Values" and 5 seconds as interval, the first simulated sensor reading will be 16.7.
 After five seconds, a second value of 18 will be recorded.
 After another five seconds, 20 will be recorded.
 After further five seconds, the procedure will start from the first value.
 - Click "Save"